StackExchange/dnscontrol/documentation/provider/cloudflareapi.md

 ### Converting to CF_SINGLE_REDIRECT permanently

-DNSControl will help convert your `CF_REDIRECT`/`CF_TEMP_REDIRECT` statements into `CF_SINGLE_REDIRECT` statements.
-You might choose to do this if you do not want to rely on the automatic translation forever.
+DNSControl will help convert `CF_REDIRECT`/`CF_TEMP_REDIRECT` statements into `CF_SINGLE_REDIRECT` statements.
+You might choose to do this if you do not want to rely on the automatic translation, or if you want to edit the results of the translation.

 DNSControl will generate a file of the translated statements if you specify a filename using the `transcode_log` meta option.

 ```javascript
 var DSP_CLOUDFLARE = NewDnsProvider("cloudflare", {